spatilmoz/data-integrations/README.md

 https://help.xmatters.com/xmAPI/?python

-which is for OAuth, People, and other things.
+which is for OAuth, People, and the rest.